davebroome/spaceman/README.md

-spaceman
+Spaceman
 ========

-Adds a button to toggle whitespace on GitHub diffs.
-You can also activate with Alt+Shift+W.
+Chrome extension to toggle whitespace on GitHub diffs.
+Adds a button and keyboard shortcut — Alt+Shift+W.